chirpley/docs/docs/source/asbrand.rst

               - content of quote(fix content,change in own-words,write based on instructions).
               - Media if service is of this type.
 ============  ==========

+When you're setting the content for comments, tweets or quotes you can choose between 3 options.
+- Influencer cannot change text. (message should be sent as is)
+- Influencer is required to put the text in their own words.
+- Influencer writes own content based on text/announcement from brand.

+With the first option the brand writes the content and the influencer has to accept the deal as is.
+With the second option, the brand writes the content but the influencer has to rewrite it in their own words.
+With the final option the brand only gives instructions to the influencer on where to write about, this can be an article, product, event etc.

 Invite Influencers
 ------------